Developing our centres

 Our investment in our UK assets creates the stylish and sought-after shopping destinations retailers and customers want, revitalises city centres and brings economic benefits to communities

 We deliver theatre and word class service to maximise footfall and dwell time.
-Creating places that customers want to come back to time and again helps retailers flourish, brings new life to city centres and creates new dynamic night-time trade.
-It also brings lots of economic benefits to communities.
+Creating places that customers want to come back to time and again helps retailers flourish, brings new life to city centres , creates new dynamic experiences as well as local economic benefits.
+It also brings lots of economic and social benefits to communities.

 It's win-win – for customers, retailers, communities and our own business.

 Plans in the pipeline

 We never stop challenging ourselves to create the very best shopping centre environments for customers to enjoy and where retailers can flourish.

 Over in Spain, a new type of regional centre, 'the retail resort' will take shape at intu Costa del Sol.
 We also have options on three other sites in Spain, at Vigo, Palma, and Valencia, where interest is growing after our successful launch of intu Asturias.
 This year we also completed the rebranding of intu Puerto Venecia